 Costco is basically like Disneyland for adults… only with more (well-priced) wine!
-Here are tips on what to grab, what to walk right past, and how to make the most out of your warehouse membership and try our grocery hacks to make the shopping a little more manageable.
+I’m going to break it down for you and share Costco’s best and worst deals.
+I’ll tell you what to grab, what to walk right past, and how to make the most out of your warehouse membership.
+(And while you’re there, try our grocery hacks to make the shopping a little more manageable!)

 1. Food basics